RainbowMarks/rainbowmarks.github.io/_posts/2023-12-15-holiday-price-changes.md

 ---
 layout: "post"
 title: "New Pricing!
-30% off most physical items!"
+30% reduction in price on most physical items!"
 subtitle: "Changes for 2024"

 active: "blog"